-• CC: Defines the C compiler used to compile the C code.
-Please note this has nothing to do with the resulting C code generated from the UPC code if your UPC compiler is a source to source compiler.

-- CFLAGS: Defines the C flags used to compile the C code.
-Please note this has nothing to do with the resulting C code generated from the UPC code if your UPC compiler is a source to source compiler - UPCC: Defines the UPC compiler used to compile the suite - UPCFLAGS: Defines the UPC compiler flags used to compile the suite.
-Please note you should not specify the number of threads flag at this point - UPCLINK: Defines the UPC linker used to link the suite - UPCLINKFLAGS: Defines the UPC linker flags used to link the suite - THREADS_SWITCH: Defines the correct switch to set the desired number of threads.
-It is compiler dependant, and also includes any blank space after the switch
+- CC: Defines the C compiler used to compile the C code.
+Please note this does not involve the resulting C code generated from the UPC code if your UPC compiler is a source to source compiler. - CFLAGS: Defines the C flags used to compile the C code.
+Please note this does not involve the resulting C code generated from the UPC code if your UPC compiler is a source to source compiler - UPCC: Defines the UPC compiler used to compile the suite - UPCFLAGS: Defines the UPC compiler flags used to compile the suite.
+Please note you should not specify any number of threads flag at this point - UPCLINK: Defines the UPC linker used to link the suite - UPCLINKFLAGS: Defines the UPC linker flags used to link the suite - THREADS_SWITCH: Defines the correct switch to set the desired number of threads.
+It is compiler dependent, and also includes any blank space after the switch

-Once you have set up your make.def file you can compile the suite.
+Once you have set up your make.def file you can compile the suite as following: make NTHREADS=NUMBER_OF_UPC_THREADS E.g., for 128 threads: make NTHREADS=128

-'''

-For a static thread setup type:

-make NTHREADS=NUMBER_OF_UPC_THREADS

-E.g., for 128 threads:

-make NTHREADS=128

-'''